 Ushering in Rover…

-In June, I moved to my last secondment before returning to University and worked for Rob Whalley (Rover’s advertising Manager).
-SD1 was now effectively on run out phase, but still needed to be advertised and marketed.
+In June, I moved to my last secondment before returning to University and worked for Rob Whalley (Rover’s Advertising Manager).
+The SD1 was now effectively on run-out phase, but still needed to be advertised and marketed.
 It sold a very useful and profitable 15,000 units in 1985 before the launch of Rover 800.
-June 1986, saw the introduction of the vitally important 800 range, as well as the Rover 216 Vitesse and VDP EFi.
+June 1986, saw the introduction of the vitally important 800 range, as well as the Rover 216 Vitesse (above) and VDP EFi.

 Europe was a real problem.
-MG wasn’t even marketed and France, Italy and Spainm had a limited range including Mini, Metro, the Montego 1.6HL saloon, 2.0 Mayfair, and the Rover SD1 mostly in diesel form.
+MG wasn’t even marketed and France, while Italy and Spain had a limited range including Mini, Metro, the Montego 1.6HL saloon, 2.0 Mayfair and the Rover SD1 mostly in diesel form.

 The year ended on a low.
 Again despite better availability, ARG had not met its sales targets.
-Metro was slipping, Maestro was a real problem and Montego had a frumpy image, when compared to Cavalier.
-Rover 200 was meeting its targets, and 800 was only six months away.
-Rover SD1 was hardly contributing anything and ARG was struggling with the V8 versions.
+The Metro was slipping, the Maestro was a real problem and the Montego had a frumpy image, when compared to Cavalier.
+The Rover 200 was meeting its targets, and 800 was only six months away.
+The Rover SD1 was hardly contributing anything and ARG was struggling with the V8 versions.

 Graham Day rightly realised that the company needed to move upmarket, export more and improve unit profitability.
-He could however never resolve the dilemma of how to complete with the economies of scale of major competitors producing two million plus units, when Rover Group was stuck at 400,000 in a good year, and still dependent to an extent on the supermini sector, where profits were wafer thin.
+However, he could never resolve the dilemma of how to compete with the economies of scale of major competitors producing two million plus units, when Rover Group was stuck at 400,000 in a good year, and still dependent to an extent on the supermini sector, where profits were wafer thin.